Personalizing the Webflow cart and checkout: a 2026 playbook

 You can only personalize what you can actually change.
 If your platform locks you into rigid layouts, fixed cart behavior, and a basic search bar with no room for improvement, your personalization strategy will always hit a ceiling.

 For developers and agencies, Penni Cart provides enough flexibility to build custom logic, integrate first-party data, and connect to external tools.
-For marketers and operators, it keeps everyday updates manageable so you can support campaigns, launch landing pages, and tune messaging without waiting in a long development queue.
+In practice, that means personalization becomes an ongoing, practical habit instead of a one-time project.

 Related Articles